Khadzhi-Murat Yandiev: Mother's quest

 According to his mother Fatima Bazorkina, her son's disappearance stemmed from a tragic misunderstanding.
 She said Khadzhi left university as soon as the Second Chechen War broke out in 1999 to search for his father, who he believed was besieged in Grozny but had actually left Chechnya to join Bazorkina at a relative's house in Ingushetia.
 Bazorkina said she never saw her son after August 1999.

-Following Yandiyev's disappearance, Bazorkina scoured the republic's mass graves and detention centers where Russian troops kept suspected fighters.
+Following Yandiev's disappearance, Bazorkina scoured the republic's mass graves and detention centers where Russian troops kept suspected fighters.
 After she saw the CNN footage of her son she appealed to prosecutors, who opened a criminal case in July 2001, 17 months after his disappearance.
 In February 2004 they closed it again, citing lack of evidence.

-In 2006, Yandiyev's mother sued Russia to the European Court of Human Rights (ECHR) for failing to adequately investigate the case.
-On July 27, 2006, in a landmark ruling, the Court has held Russian Federation responsible for the "disappearance" and presumed death of Khadzhi-Murat Yandiyev.
+In 2006, Yandiev's mother sued Russia to the European Court of Human Rights (ECHR) for failing to adequately investigate the case.
+On July 27, 2006, in a landmark ruling, the Court has held Russian Federation responsible for the "disappearance" and presumed death of Khadzhi-Murat Yandiev.
 The court awarded Mrs Bazorkina 35,000 euros in damages and 12,241 euros for costs and expenses.

 On May 15, 2007, the court had thrown out Russia's appeal of the ruling.